The Chief Operating Officer Job Description for Scaling Fintech Firms

 Risk Management and Regulatory Oversight

-The COO must collaborate closely with compliance teams to maintain 100% adherence to FCA and EMI regulations.
+The COO must collaborate closely with compliance teams to ensure 100% compliance with FCA and EMI regulations.

-This unwavering commitment to regulatory standards protects the firm’s operating licenses and maintains the trust of institutional partners.
+This unwavering commitment to regulatory standards protects the firm’s operating licenses and maintains its institutional partners’ trust.

 Leading the internal audit process to identify and mitigate 5 key operational risks annually is a core function of the role.

-This proactive approach ensures that potential vulnerabilities are addressed before they can impact the firm’s 99.9% service level agreements.
+This proactive approach ensures that potential vulnerabilities are addressed before they can affect the firm’s 99.9% service-level agreements.

 Integrating payments industry recruitment needs with the overall compliance framework ensures every new hire is vetted against the highest industry standards.